On the Threshold of Drop Fragmentation under Impulsive Acceleration: Problem Description and formulation

 \subsection{Problem Description and Non-dimensionalisation}

-Let us consider a droplet of diameter $D$ containing a fluid of density $\rho_d$ and dynamic viscosity $\mu_d$ ( subscript $d$ implies properties associated with the droplet).
-It is impulsively accelerated by a uniform flow of density $\rho_o$ and viscosity $\mu_o$ ( subscript $o$ implies properties associated with the ambient medium, i.e. outside the droplet), with a uniform velocity $V_0$, starting at $t=0$.
-The surface tension of the droplet-ambient interface is $\sigma$.
-If we assume that $V_0$ is equal to the critical (lowest possible) velocity required for a non-vibrational breakup of the droplet, i.e. $V_{cr}$, the Weber number (\ref{eq:weber_number}) corresponding to such a flow would be the critical Weber number $\Wecr = (\rho_o V_{cr}^2 D)/\sigma$.
-We would like to find all the non-dimensional parameters on which $\Wecr$ depends.
-We can establish such a relationship using Buckingham-Pi Analysis:
+Let us consider a drop of diameter $D$ containing a fluid of density $\rho_d$ and dynamic viscosity $\mu_d$ (subscript $d$ implies properties associated with the drop).
+It is impulsively accelerated by a uniform flow of velocity $V_0$, of density $\rho_o$ and viscosity $\mu_o$ (subscript $o$ implies properties associated with the ambient medium, i.e., outside the drop), starting at $t=0$.
+The surface tension of the drop-ambient interface is $\sigma$.